statsite/statsite/INSTALL.md

 with those packages installed you can run the tests:
 ~~~~
-cd statsite #be sure you are in the statsite directory
+# be sure you are in the statsite directory if you weren't already
+cd statsite
 ./bootstrap.sh
 ./configure
 make test